 Impact metrics for grants to GiveWell’s top charities in 2021

 We updated our criteria and list of top charities in August 2022.
 You can read more about this decision here.
-Please note that the following table includes information about the impact of funding we directed in 2021; SCI Foundation, Sightsavers, Evidence Action, The END Fund, and GiveDirectly are no longer top charities.
+Please note that the following table includes information about the impact of funding we directed in 2021; Unlimit Health (formerly known as SCI Foundation), Sightsavers, Evidence Action, The END Fund, and GiveDirectly are no longer top charities.

 We use the inputs below on our top charities page and other estimates of impact.
 You can see more detail in this spreadsheet.